A masterpiece of ancient data viz, reinvented as a gorgeous website

 Euclid’s Elements was first published in 300 B.C. as a compilation of the foundational geometrical proofs established by the ancient Greek.
 It became the world’s oldest, continuously used mathematical textbook.
 Then in 1847, mathematician Oliver Byrne rereleased the text with a new, watershed use of graphics.
 While Euclid’s version had basic sketches, Byrne reimagined the proofs in a modernist, graphic language based upon the three primary colors to keep it all straight.
 Byrne’s use of color made his book expensive to reproduce and therefore scarce, but Byrne’s edition has been recognized as an important piece of data visualization history all the same.

 Last year, the historically minded designer Nicholas Rougeux was planning his next project, to follow his resurrection of the color tome Nomenclature of Colours.
 While there was already a reprint of Byrne’s text available from Taschen, Rougeux imagined it as a digital resource.
-So he spent two months turning Euclid’s 13-book collection into an interactive website, compete with diagrams that you can hover over and click for clear citation.
+So he spent two months turning Euclid’s 6-book collection into an interactive website, compete with diagrams that you can hover over and click for clear citation.

 “The hardest thing was creating a design that I was happy with that stayed true to the original (typography, illustrations, colors, etc.) while embracing modern conveniences that come with a website (scrolling, navigation, interacting with diagrams, device compatibility, etc.),” writes Rougeux over email.
 “From a technical standpoint, the trickiest part was making sure all the shapes and equations were formatted correctly and consistently.”